Selling A South Carolina Inherited Property

 State Tax Laws

-Each state has different laws regarding inheritances.
-In the case of the sale of an inherited property, states may take an estate tax, an inheritance tax, as well as a capital gains tax on your inheritance.
+Inheritance laws vary from state to state.
+When you sell a property you inherited, some states may charge an estate tax, an inheritance tax, and a capital gains tax.
 Currently, twelve states have an estate tax, 5 have an inheritance tax, and one has both an estate and inheritance tax.

 Related Articles